For Health Care Workers

 Jonathan Lewis, MD, PhD

-serves as Chairman and founder and has served in numerous leadership roles in biotechnology, healthcare and policy.
+serves as Chairman, CEO (Interim) and Founder.
 He served for 10 years as a Professor of Surgery and Medicine at Memorial Sloan Kettering Cancer Center in New York City and is a fellow of both the Royal College of Surgeons and the American College of Surgeons.
 Since 9/11, Dr. Lewis has helped contribute to caring leadership, crisis leadership and peer support initiatives, with the NYPD and FDNY and the Combat Wound Initiative Program of the Congressional Jackson Foundation.

 Yotam Dagan, MA, MPA

-serves as Chief Executive Officer and founder and is a former Israeli Navy SEAL Commander, Chief Instructor, and clinical psychologist.
+serves as President, Chief Dugri Officer and Founder.
 A global expert in trauma and resilience, Yotam developed a resilience training model for first responders which serves as the foundation for the Dugri app.
 This protocol, which Yotam coined ‘Operational Stress Management,’ has been used by organizations including the US government, FEMA, and the Urban Area Security Initiative (UASI).
 He has worked in multiple disaster zones, training emergency healthcare professionals after traumatic events such as the Boston Marathon attack and the Parkland, FL and Stoneman Douglas school shootings.

-serves as VP Product and has over 20 years of experience leading teams in the planning, delivery and marketing of innovative digital products shaped by customer insights.
+serves as Chief Product Officer and has over 20 years of experience leading teams in the planning, delivery and marketing of innovative digital products shaped by customer insights.

 Sir Murray Brennan